 - early hair growth in the pubic and armpit area

 Signs and symptoms in young boys and adult men include:

-- early onset of puberty, beginning as early as
+- early onset of puberty, beginning as early as age 2 or 3

 - a deep voice